zuojianfa/ca-lang/README.md

   - [ ] destructure operator: let S(x) = A; let S{x} = A;
   - [ ] default acceptor _
   - [ ] slice operator and infrastructure
+  - [ ] function definition can be in any scope